Internal

 BOOK AN AUDIT CALLDiscover

 SSO logs, expense reports, browser extensions, SaaS admin consoles, repo histories, the corporate card statement.
-Short interviews with the people actually using the tools.
+Short interviews with the people using the tools.
 You see what's been bought, what's free, and what nobody's mentioned in a stand-up.

 Classify and tier